angelsl/op5tlongshotpng/README.md

 This fixes OPLongshot to produce PNG files instead of JPG files.

+## Deprecation

+This does not work as of OxygenOS 10, because the system APKs no longer have their vdex files included outside of the original APK.

+Also, I've moved on to a new phone.

 ## Method

 1. Retrieve the DEX file from the VDEX file using [vdex2dex](https://github.com/angelsl/vdex2dex).